canorve/EllipSect/paper/paper.md

 - **Sky**: The program uses the GALFIT's sky value from the input file, but alternatively, users can enter their own sky value.
-Furthermore, just for comparison, ``EllipSect`` can calculate the sky background using the slope of the image counts, and it returns the sky value in the region where the gradient turns positive.
+Furthermore, ``EllipSect`` can calculate the sky background using two methods: 1) it takes the slope of the image counts, and it returns the sky value in the region where the gradient turns positive.
+2) It averages the computed sky in box regions around the galaxy like the one used in [@gao17].

 - **Complementary photometric variables**:  ``EllipSect`` can compute photometric variables that are indirectly extracted from the model parameters.